rschristopher/rschristopher.github.io/src/criticisms/cantillon.md

 Ultimately, Bitcoin presents
  all of humanity --
- our entirety of global civilization -- with a game that's ours to lose.
+ our entire global civilization -- with a game that's ours to lose.